developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 ### Set Check-out Barcode Prefix

-When check-out is enabled, by default no prefix is defined allowing all barcodes to be accepted.
-The administrator can configure a prefix in the form of a character string, adding a restriction to accept only barcodes that begin with the specified prefix.
+The administrator can configure a prefix to restrict check-out to occur only when barcodes are scanned that begin with the specified prefix in the form of a character string.
 If a barcode scanned does not contain the prefix, check-out is not successful.
 <br>
 When generating a barcode with the prefix, the specified prefix is followed by the username identifier.
 The following is a sample barcode containing prefix “NGDTRK-” and username “JohnDoe”:
 <img style="height:80px" src="barcode-prefix.png"/>